Instructions and Rules in Arctic Circle Hiking Area

 Lighting a fire is allowed at the maintained campfire sites that have been marked on the map and in the terrain.
 You are only allowed to use the firewood that has been reserved for the purpose.
 The person who lights a fire is always responsible for it.

-Lighting any campfires is strictly forhibited if the forest fire warning or the grass fire warning is in effect.
+Lighting any campfires is strictly forhibited if the wildfire warning is in effect.
 Always check the current warnings (ilmatieteenlaitos.fi).
 This prohibition does not apply to cooking shelters or other fireplaces with a flue and a roof.

 There are no waste-bins in the Arctic Circle Hiking Area.
 Take away everything you brought along.
 There are recycling points at Vikaköngäs and Vaattunkiköngäs, the trails' starting points.